UPDATED: November 24, 2021

 Sorry, this post is a little light on pictures/visual but it took me three days to research and then write this post.
 I should mention I am not a blogging pro but I am working on it!
 Maybe I will go back later and add some of the images for the podcasts?
 I do hope you found this post helpful and your downtime not only more enjoyable but more educational too!
 Please comment below if you know of a great podcast I left off or have any feedback on the article!
 Till next time!

-504 ACCOMMODATIONS Adaptive Skills ADHD ARTS & CRAFTS ASSISTIVE TECHNOLOGY AUTISM BEHAVIOR DYSLEXIA EDUCATION EDUCATIONAL EVALUATION ELIGIBILITY EMOTIONS EXECUTIVE FUNCTION FAMILY FINE MOTOR FLUID REASONING GIFTED HEALTH HOLIDAY HOMESCHOOL IDEA IEP LOSS MATHEMATICS MEDICALLY FRAGILE MEDICATION MODIFICATIONS NEUROPSYCHOLOGY OCCUPATIONAL THERAPY (OT) PARENTS PREEMIE PRIOR WRITTEN NOTICE (PWN) PROCESSING SPEED PSYCHOEDUCATIONAL TESTING PUBLIC SCHOOL READING SELF-REGULATION SENSORY SLD SPECIAL EDUCATION SPEECH (SLI) TESTING VISUAL IMPAIRMENT (VI) WORKING MEMORY
+504 ACCOMMODATIONS Adaptive Skills ADHD ASSISTIVE TECHNOLOGY AUTISM BEHAVIOR DYSLEXIA EDUCATION EDUCATIONAL EVALUATION ELIGIBILITY EMOTIONS EXECUTIVE FUNCTION FAMILY FINE MOTOR GIFTED Guest Post HEALTH HOLIDAY HOMESCHOOL IDEA IEP MATHEMATICS MEDICALLY FRAGILE MODIFICATIONS NEUROPSYCHOLOGY OCCUPATIONAL THERAPY (OT) PARENTS PE Podcast PREEMIE PRIOR WRITTEN NOTICE (PWN) PROCESSING SPEED PSYCHOEDUCATIONAL TESTING PUBLIC SCHOOL READING SELF-REGULATION SENSORY SLD SPECIAL EDUCATION SPEECH (SLI) TESTING Transition Services VISUAL IMPAIRMENT (VI) WORKING MEMORY

 Parent Alliance for Students with Exceptional Students (PASEN) is meant purely for educational or medical discussion.
 It contains information about legal or medical matters; however, it is not professional legal or medical advice and should not be treated as such.